vusec/tlbdr/TLB/AMD/README.md

 # TLB - AMD

 This tool detects TLB properties such as its layout and hash functions for TLBs without a shared L2 TLB / sTLB, such as AMD TLBs.
+This work is part of [TLB;DR](https://vusec.net/tlbdr).

 ## Running
 To build, run